STOIE/recipes/recipes/profiteroles/README.md

 #### Method

 1. Place the butter in a saucepan over medium heat, when mostly melted, add the water then bring to a rapid simmer.
-1. While the liquid is simmering, add the flour and a pinch of salt.
+1. While the liquid is simmering, add the flour through a sieve and a pinch of salt.
 1. Then stir vigorously with a wooden spoon (still on stove) until the dough forms sort of a ball and pulls away from the sides of the saucepan.
 About 1 minute.
 1. Remove from heat and let the mixture cool for 10 minutes.
 1. Preheat your oven to 200 degrees C fan-forced.